-All units within the confederal structure organise themselves autonomously.
+All units within the confederal structure organize themselves autonomously.
 These structures can be assemblies, cooperatives or academies.
-The fundamental unit of these structures is the circles of trust people organise within.
+The fundamental unit of these structures is the circles of trust people organize within.
 Within this context, the fundamental institutions in implementing direct democracy are the democratic assemblies.

-Democratic autonomy is a way by which each group can organise according to their abilities and needs and build a different economic paradigm together, based on a different value system than that of capitalism and the nation-state: one that nurtures the commons and democratic forms of
+Democratic autonomy is a way by which each group can organise according to their abilities and needs and build a different economic paradigm together, based on a different value system than that of capitalism and the nation-state: one that nurtures the commons and democratic forms of arranging life.
+7 www.circles.coop